dawgfish/tutorials/git/gitlab.rst

 .. code-block:: bash

   [booboo@CentOS booboo_repo]$ cd project/
-  [booboo@CentOS booboo_repo]$ ls
+  [booboo@CentOS project]$ ls
    README

 Add Operation:
 **************
 booboo has successfully cloned the repository and decides to add a file.
-So he creates file booboo.md using his favorite editor - the file contents, booboo.md will look like as follows:
+So he creates file booboo.md using his favorite editor.
+The contents for file booboo.md is as follows:

 .. code-block:: bash